dart-lang/test/pkgs/test/doc/json_reporter.md

 ```
 class Suite {
-  // An opaque ID for the group.
+  // An opaque ID for the suite.
   int id;

   // The platform on which the suite is running.